-Groundfish landings are dominated by flatfish (Figure 2), with Dover sole the primary flatfish species (Figure 3).
-Virtually all flatfish are caught with bottom trawl (>99% in 2012; Bellman et al. 2013).
-In recent years, rebuilding plans have curtailed catches of the Sebastes species that had once dominated rockfish landings (e.g., Pacific ocean perch, widow rockfish, canary rockfish, and yellowtail rockfish (J. Field, pers. comm.; Figure 1).
+Groundfish landings are dominated by flatfish (Figure 2), with Dover sole the primary flatfish species.
+In recent years, rebuilding plans have curtailed catches of the Sebastes species that had once dominated rockfish landings (e.g., Pacific ocean perch, widow rockfish, canary rockfish, and yellowtail rockfish (J. Field, pers. comm.; Figure 1)).
 Currently, rockfish and thornyhead landings are dominated by longspine and shortspine thornyhead (Sebastolobus spp.), with a number of Sebastes species also landed.
+In 2012, sablefish landings exceeded landings of rockfish (Figure 2).
 Other species that are landed in significant amounts include longnose skate, spiny dogfish, lingcod, and Pacific cod.